paulreyneveld/oftpart5/README.md

-This repo contains answers for the OFS exercises.
+This repo contains answers for the OFS exercise 5.1.